alexchalyy/liri-node-app/README.md

     If user enters movie name in console, movie information is printed including title, year, IMDB and Rotten Tomato ratings, country, language, plot, and actors.

-    User input should be like:
+    User input should be like (note: for certain movie titles article like "The" must be inserted to produce correct result):

     "node liri movie-this iron man"